tamiespinosa/World_Weather_Analysis/README.md

 - [Resources](#Resources)

 ## <a name="OverviewProject"></a>Overview of Project
-In thi project we generated a randomn list of cities and then did an API call to the World Wide Weather to collect the current weather data from those cities.
+In thi project we generated a randomn list of cities and then did an API call to the Open Weather Map [[2]](#2) to collect the current weather data from those cities.
 We then picked a temperature range for which we wanted the temperature to stay in.
 We used google places to find hotel information for those cities.
-Then we created markers with the hotel information and weather data and plotted them in google maps.
+Then we created markers with the hotel information and weather data and plotted them in google maps [[3]](#3).
 Finally we picked 4 cities and we created an itenerary, using google directions.

 ## <a name="Results"></a>Results